MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 Most of the shortcuts are the same no matter whether the operating system is Windows or macOS; however, there are some shortcuts that differ for macOS.
 These are indicated in parentheses in the tables in the sections that follow.

 > [!NOTE]
 > In addition to the global keyboard shortcuts described in this topic, a number of feature-specific shortcuts are available.
-For example, **F7** opens the **Statistics** page for a number of cards and documents, such as the **Customer Card** page.
-The keyboard shortcut is displayed behind the tooltip for the action in question, for example, the tooltip for the **Statistics** action on the **Customer Card** page.
+For example, **F9** posts a document and **Ctrl+F7** shows the financial entries for a record.
+The keyboard shortcut is displayed in the tooltip for the action in question, such as the **Post** action on the **Sales Order** page.

 ##  <a name="Keyboard"></a> General Keyboard Shortcuts
 The following table describes keyboard shortcuts for navigating and accessing different elements of a page, such as actions, drop-down lists, lookups, and more.
 For details about keyboard shortcuts for navigating records once you get inside a list, see the next section.